China's biggest airshow cancelled in 2020 over pandemic

-BEIJING, Sept 9 (Reuters) - The organiser of China's biggest airshow, set for November in the southern city of Zhuhai, has cancelled the event because of coronavirus measures, it said on Wednesday.
+BEIJING, Sept 9 (Reuters) - China's International Aviation and Aerospace Exhibition, the country's biggest airshow, scheduled for November, has been cancelled due to the coronavirus pandemic, and the next one will take place in 2022, the organiser said on Wednesday.

-The biennial China International Aviation and Aerospace Exhibition, which usually draws key suppliers, such as Airbus SE AIR.PA, Boeing Co BA.N and Commercial Aircraft Corp of China, is now set for 2022, the organiser said in a statement.
+The biennial event usually draws key suppliers - such as Airbus SE AIR.PA, Boeing Co BA.N and Commercial Aircraft Corp of China (COMAC) - and has traditionally been used by Beijing to show off its growing aviation capability, such as military fighters and drones.

+The cancellation comes as foreign nationals are largely barred from entering China due to concerns about importing coronavirus cases and as international flights have been severely restricted.

+As the global industry reels from the devastating impact of the pandemic, many Western aerospace companies have reduced budgets and some were not planning to attend the Zhuhai airshow if it had gone ahead, company sources told Reuters.

+Progress on some key civilian aircraft programmes including COMAC's narrowbody jet C919 and widebody CR929, jointly developed with Russia, has also been slow amid rising geopolitical tensions.

-(Reporting by Stella Qiu in Beijing and Jamie Freed in Sydney; Editing by Clarence Fernandez)
+(Reporting by Stella Qiu in Beijing and Jamie Freed in Sydney; Editing by Clarence Fernandez and Ana Nicolaci da Costa)

 ((Jamie.Freed@thomsonreuters.com;))